mitre/atomic/README.md

 # CALDERA plugin: Atomic

-A plugin supplying CALDERA with TTPs and adversary profiles from the Atomic Red Canary project.
+A plugin supplying CALDERA with TTPs from the Atomic Red Canary project.

 ## Acknowledgements